You will help to create a secure and positive environment for children and young people.

 |50%||of 15-17 year olds have numeracy and literacy levels of a 7-11 year old|

 There is no such thing as a typical day.
-Life can depend on where you work and the young people you are working with.
+Life can depend on where you work and the children and young people you are working with.

 You will usually follow a changing shift pattern of 39 hours a week.
 This can include some nights, weekends and public holidays (these days are added to your holiday allowance).